Saturday, October 01, 2005

 i think this might be a good time to try to explain a few things -

-to this point, i've mainly made light of the situation for my own sanity; as well as those that care about me. i do understand the real mortal dangers involved with what i am doing; and i'm talking more than just about driving this car. these things do weigh heavy on my mind and heart.
+some of you know the actual condition of my car and the risks i'm taking and have taken before i departed on this trip. to this point, i've mainly made light of the situation for my own sanity; as well as those that care about me. i do understand the real mortal dangers involved with what i am doing; and i'm talking more than just about driving this car. these things do weigh heavy on my mind and heart.

 "so why do it?" put yourself in my shoes and ask yourself the same question. (to expand...) "why quit my job and abandon, at the very least, a comfortable life? why leave town? why say goodbye to close friends and family? why set out on the road with a not-so-safe car that may get nowhere, or worse; with little security; little money; and no plan or destination?" and your answer?